flamin-goes/Web-Warden/README.md

-# Website Blocker
+# Web-Warden

 ## Overview

-The Website Blocker is a simple tool that allows users to block access to specific websites by manipulating the system's host file.
+The Web-Warden is a simple website blocking tool that allows users to block access to specific websites by manipulating the system's host file.
 It provides users with the ability to block and unblock websites, either permanently or during specific times.

 ## Features